SpaceX Falcon 9 booster exhibit

 In our newest exhibit, the Falcon 9 core, or first stage, B1035 will be displayed horizontally and elevated 14 feet off the ground near Independence Plaza.
 It’s one of only two SpaceX Falcon 9 boosters on display and the first commercial space exhibit for Space Center Houston.
 Guests will walk underneath this marvel of reusable space technology and learn more about how it is making space more accessible.

-The core itself is about 41 meters tall, 3.6 meters in diameter and weighs 27 tons when empty.
-When full of propellant, it weighs 438 tons.
+The core itself is about 47.7 meters tall, 3.1 meters in diameter.
 Its nine engines Merlin 1D help it lift payloads into space and land the core safely on the ground.
 Together with a second stage, it’s known as the Falcon 9 v1.2 (Block 3).

 The core is equipped with extendable landing legs that deploy as the core gets closer to the ground.
 As it approaches its landing target, two retro burns are performed to ease the rocket into a safe landing.